Museo de la Nación

 The only permanent exhibit that remains open is on the 6th floor of the museum which houses the photographic exhibit Yuyanapaq.
 Para Recordar.
 This exhibit was created by the Truth and Reconciliation Commission to document the internal conflict in Peru that occurred from 1980 to 2000 involving the Shining Path.

+The museum hosted the wake of former president Alberto Fujimori in September 2024.